paper-lark/keyboard-auth/README.md

 # Keyboard authenticator

 Keyboard authenticator is a client-server based application for authenticating users of computational system.
-Client side was tested on Windows 10 and macOS 10.14.5.
+Client side was tested on Windows 10, macOS 10.14.5 and Ubuntu 18.04.1.

 The project uses Yarn and Lerna for package management.